leanprover/leanprover.github.io/documentation/emacs.md

 ## Projects and the Search Path

-When you `import` a file, Lean searches for it in presribed locatiosn, as described in [Lean Fundamentals](../fundamentals).
+When you `import` a file, Lean searches for it in prescribed locatiosn, as described in [Lean Fundamentals](../fundamentals).

 It is often useful to organize your project files in a hierarchical directory structure.
 Because files can be opened in Emacs anywhere and at any time, it takes a bit of effort to help Lean identify the root directory.
 You can do this simply by creating a file named `.project` there.
 This serves only as a marker, and the contents of the file are ignored.
 (On variants of Unix, you can create an empty file by typing `touch .project` at a shell prompt.)
 When you open a `.lean` file in Emacs, Lean traverses the parent directories, and if it finds a `.project` file along the way, it takes that to be the root of the project.
 That root is added to the Lean search path, as described in
 [Lean Fundamentals](../fundamentals).